Gorilla-Lab-SCUT/Fantasia3D/README.md

 # Update log
 **Please pull the latest code to improve performance!!**
 - (2023.09.01)
-  - Note: adding nagative prompts can improve the visual quality in appearance modeling.
+  - Note: adding negative prompts can improve the visual quality in appearance modeling.
 See the latest [Gallery](https://github.com/Gorilla-Lab-SCUT/Fantasia3D/issues/19) for more details.
 - (2023.08.30)
   - Add two FAQs.
 - (2023.08.29)